openstack-archive/fuel-library/docs/pages/0080-known-issues.rst

 MySQL server should be patched with Galera WSREP patch to be able to work as Galera cluster.

-All Galera stop steps listed below are automatically performed by the mysql init script supplied by FUEL installation manifests, so in most cases it should be enough to perform the first step only.
+All Galera stop steps listed below are automatically performed by the mysql init script supplied by Fuel installation manifests, so in most cases it should be enough to perform the first step only.
 In case even init script fails in some (rare, as we hope) circumstances, repeat step 2 manually.

 #.
 Run ``service mysql stop``.